Fishermen at Sea: Creation and history

 Turner enrolled as a student at the Royal Academy of Arts at the age of 15.
 He began as primarily a watercolour painter in the early 1790s.
 His first public work was Lambeth Palace which he displayed at the Royal Academy Exhibition of 1790.
 He likely experimented with oil painting privately while in the Academy's schools, but if so, these oil paintings were not publicly shown and were lost.
 In general, oil paintings were considered more prestigious in the era, and Turner recognized he would have to create them if he was to gain the recognition he desired; Fishermen would be his first major oil painting.
+(Note: In 2024, the earlier painting The Rising Squall, Hot Wells was rediscovered and it was found it is an oil painting rather than a watercolour as previously believed.)

 Turner had also done maritime scenes in watercolour during the early 1790s, showing an early interest in them.
-He traveled to the Isle of Wight in 1795 and took a sketchbook with him; the drawings and watercolours made then may have been used as reference material when composing Fishermen at Sea.
-Turner had just turned twenty-one years old before the 1796 Royal Academy exhibition where Fishermen was unveiled to the public.
+He traveled to the Isle of Wight in 1795 and took a sketchbook with him.
+The drawings and watercolours made then may have been used as reference material when composing Fishermen at Sea.
+Turner had just turned 21 years old before the 1796 Royal Academy exhibition where Fishermen was unveiled to the public.

-The two paintings Fishermen at Sea and Moonlight, a Study at Millbank was sold together to an obscure person called "General Stewart" for £10 (adjusting for inflation, around £1300-1400 in 2022 currency).
-The painting was acquired by Sir Henry Charles Englefield; after his death in 1822, it was sold at Christie's on 8 March 1823, as View of the Needles, with the effect of Moon and Fire Light.
-It was bought by Englefield's nephew Francis Cholmeley, and it remained in the Cholmeley family for nearly 150 years, displayed at Brandsby Hall, and it became known as the Cholmeley Sea Piece.
-It was loaned regularly to the Tate Gallery from 1931, and sold to the Tate Gallery in 1972 by Francis William Alfred Fairfax-Cholmeley, with finance from the Beatrice Lizzie Benson Fund.
+The two paintings Fishermen at Sea and Moonlight, a Study at Millbank were sold together to an obscure person called "General Stewart" for £10 (equivalent to about £ today) The painting was then acquired by Sir Henry Charles Englefield and after his death in 1822, it was sold at Christie's on 8 March 1823, under the name View of the Needles, with the effect of Moon and Fire Light. and was bought by Englefield's nephew Francis Cholmeley, remaining in the Cholmeley family for nearly 150 years, displayed at Brandsby Hall.
+It became known as the Cholmeley Sea Piece.
+It was loaned regularly to the Tate Gallery from 1931 and sold to the Tate Gallery in 1972 by Francis William Alfred Fairfax-Cholmeley, with finance from the Beatrice Lizzie Benson Fund.

 Similar works

-Fishermen strengthened Turner's reputation.
-Possibly due to the Napoleonic Wars and the romantic importance of the sea and the British Navy during them, marine art was popular in Britain in the decades following Fishermen; Turner produced a number of similar works of marine art that sold for good prices.
+Due to the Napoleonic Wars and the romantic importance of the sea and the British Navy during them, marine art was popular in Britain in the decades following Fisherme and Turner produced a number of similar works of marine art that sold for good prices.
 Years later, Turner made a similar watercolour study, Moonlight at Sea (c.
 1818), for his Liber Studiorum, although the engraved plate was not published.
 Other Turner pieces that play with the interaction of moonlight and the sea include Shields, on the River Tyne (1823), Temple of Poseidon at Sunion, Cape Colonna (c.
 1834), A Disaster at Sea (c.
 1833-35), and Keelmen Heaving in Coals by Moonlight (1835).
 Turner would revisit marine art with new vigor in the 1830s and onward; in the 1840s, seascapes would account for three-quarters of Turner's overall output.